yunguan-wang/SPROD/README.md

   --help, -h
                         show this help message and exit.
   --input_type, -y
-                        The input type decides the running mode for sprod, select from {'single','patches'}. (default: single)
+                        The input type decides the running mode for sprod, select from {'single','batch'}. (default: single) --output_prefix, -p
-  --output_prefix, -p
                         Output prefix used in the output. (default: sprod) --sprod_npc, -sn